 Most criminal charges are resolved through the process of plea bargaining or negotiating a lesser charge with a prosecutor.
 Sometimes a person’s best option is to consider taking an offer of a reduced sentence or fine and foregoing the right to a jury trial, but not always.

-Even if a plea agreement seems acceptable to an individual at first blush, it vitally important to review it with a criminal defense attorney in Bridgeport to determine any negative consequences and if a better outcome is possible.
+Even if a plea agreement seems acceptable to an individual at first blush, it vitally important to review it with a Bridgeport criminal defense attorney to determine any negative consequences and if a better outcome is possible.

 Accepting a Plea